fandora-network/docs/docs/nightfall/protocol/circuits.md

 Proposer takes incoming transaction and rolls them into a L2 block in exchange for a fee.
 There are two different types of fees paid to the propose depending on the transaction:
 - Deposits pay fees ETH directly in L1.
-- Transfers and Withdrawals pay fees in MATIC in L2.
+- Transfers and Withdrawals pay fees in FANDORA in L2.